brovie96/trailingwhitespace.vim/README.md

 as you edit.
 If you have a lot of trailing whitespace to remove, this plugin also includes a function that will remove all the trailing whitespace from a buffer.
-This function uses `sed` on Unix-based systems for better performance on large files with many thousands of lines having trailing whitespace, but falls back to a Vimscript implementation (which is only slightly slower than the version using `sed` in most typical use cases) on other OS versions.
+This function uses `sed` on Unix-based systems for better performance on files with very large numbers of lines having trailing whitespace, but falls back to a Vimscript implementation (which is only slightly slower than the version using `sed` in most typical use cases) on other OS versions.
 The highlighting requires `syntax enable` in your Vim configuration, which is coincidentally set or required to be set by most plugin managers.